By John DanielShare post:

 “The opportunities and my placement were invaluable to my career trajectory,” he said.

-Already, John has worked as an early years practitioner, family support worker, community support worker and teaching assistant, and is now a youth residential support worker for CareTech.
+Already, John - who started with University College Birmingham on the Level 3 Supporting Teaching and Learning course - has worked as an early years practitioner, family support worker, community support worker and teaching assistant, and is now a youth residential support worker for CareTech.

 “The benefit of my course was the high level of employability,” he said.